twse/bobsgame-fonts/Pixel Sans.md

 * L.O.L.
 * Lost in Blue II – The font is available in-game as **font0** or **font1** or **font_01** through **font_04** in NANR, NCER or NCGR.
 * Love Plus series
+* L - the ProLogue to Death Note: Spiraling Tap
 * Lufia: Curse of the Sinistrals – This font is used in the Japanese version only.
 * Luminous Arc series
 * Lupin 3: The Historic Battle of Brains